robinjmurphy/sqs-to-lambda/README.md

 Having to run this application continually isn't ideal when your aim is to execute a function only when you need to – ~~it's a stop gap measure until SQS/SNS support (hopefully) arrives in Lambda~~.

-**Update:** Lambda now [supports SNS notifications as an event source](http://aws.amazon.com/blogs/aws/aws-lambda-update-production-status-and-a-focus-on-mobile-apps/), which makes this hack entirely unnecessary.
+**Update:** Lambda now [supports SNS notifications as an event source](http://docs.aws.amazon.com/sns/latest/dg/sns-lambda.html), which makes this hack entirely unneccessary for SNS notifcations.
+You might still find it useful if you like the idea of using a Lambda function to process jobs on an SQS queue.

 ## Installation